kiri-art/docker-diffusers-api/CONTRIBUTING.md

 1. Open your docker-diffusers-api folder, you'll get a popup in the bottom right that a dev container environment was detected, click "reload in container"
 1. Look for the "( ) Watch" on status bar and click it so it changes to "( ) XX Coverage"

+**Live Development**

+1. **Run Task** (either Ctrl-Shift-P and "Run Task", or in Terminals, the Plus ("+") DROPDOWN selector and choose, "Run Task..." at the bottom)
+1. Choose **Watching Server**.
+Port 8000 will be forwarded.
+The server will be reloaded on every file safe (make sure to give it enough time to fully load before sending another request, otherwise that request will hang).

 <a name="testing"></a>
 ## Testing